-In some cases the Department will accept Master's Theses from other universities as having satisfied our Master's Thesis requirement.
-Only empirical studies will be considered, and should be submitted to the Area Director for evaluation.
-The Acceptance of Master's Thesis from Another University form (found online) must be completed to have the Master's Thesis accepted.
+In some cases, the Department will accept Master's Theses from other universities as having satisfied our Master's Thesis requirement.
+Only empirical studies will be considered and should be submitted to the student's Division Director for evaluation.
+The Acceptance of Master's Thesis from Another University form must be completed to have the Master's Thesis accepted.